 This naturally well-flavored side dish of sweet leeks and bell peppers goes well with just about any kind of simple plant-based protein entrée. more→

-Summer is the perfect time to make the luscious Spanish classic, piperade, when peppers of all colors are abundant and for a short time, relatively inexpensive.
+Summer is the perfect time to make the luscious Spanish classic, piperade, when peppers of all colors are abundant and relatively inexpensive.
 This is a great partner for most any sort of pasta dish, hot or cold, or to serve alongside a summertime sandwich.
 Use leftovers to fill fajitas. more→

 This stir-fry of colorful bell peppers is a great addition to a late-summer meal.
 Toss it with some pasta, and you have dinner. more→